 (This is a short classic.
 Pick it up at your public library if you can.)

-What’s your favorite read aloud for long winter evenings?
+What are your favorite read-aloud for long winter evenings?
 Perhaps it’s one that I could add to our own evening pleasures at Joybilee Farm.